dimitri-nicolo/calico/v2.4/getting-started/kubernetes/installation/other.md

 ## Overview

-You can use {{site.prodname}} just for policy enforcement and achieve networking with another solution, such as:
+You can use {{site.tseeprodname}} just for policy enforcement and achieve networking with another solution, such as:

 - [Amazon Web Services (AWS) VPC CNI plugin](../../../reference/public-cloud/aws#using-aws-networking)